 Although they pre-date compulsory registration, you can find some marriage records dating from 1848 (the year registration of births and deaths became compulsory) in the Registrar General's Index.
 All records are listed alphabetically, but you need to remember that records go by the date the marriage was registered, which will be different from the actual date of the marriage, especially if a couple wed close to the end of a year.
 You'll also find grooms and brides listed separately, with brides shown by their maiden name.
 However, both should have the same folio number, which means that once you've found one party, the other can be easily identified.
 The problem for researchers is that the indexes aren't accessible online.
 You can request a search, although you'll have to pay for it.
 Those in New Zealand should also try larger public libraries, which have some of the indexes on microfiche.

-Once you locate the entries you want, you can apply for a certificate of marriage ($26 NZ) or a printout of the entry ($26 NZ for 1854-74, $20 NZ for 1874 onwards).
-You can download the request form from The Department of International Affairs.
+Once you locate the entries you want, you can apply for a certificate of marriage or a printout of the entry.

 This is a wonderful, free and readily accessible database that works with the Registrar General's marriage indexes, allowing you to match brides and grooms by their folio numbers.
 What you'll need to know to begin with, is the year the marriage was registered and the folio number of either the bride or groom.
 From there the index can give you the page you need to check in the Registrar General's Index and from that information you should be able to find the name of the other party.
 For marriages that took place between 1840 and 1862, you don't even need the folio number; you can just search by surname.